Maccabi Haifa F.C.: Early years

 Maccabi Haifa Football Club was established in 1913 in the port city of Haifa in the Mutasarrifate of Jerusalem (present-day Israel).
 As the local football association wasn't founded in Mandatory Palestine until July 1928, there were no officially organized competitions during the season, and the club played only friendly matches.

 After a period of inactivity, the club was re-organized in February 1923.
 The club playing a handful of matches during the season, including taking part in a cup competition which was called "The Hebrew Cup".
 Due to its distance, the club was given a bye to the final, which it lost to Maccabi Nes Tziona 0–2.

-The club was overshadowed by its city rival Hapoel Haifa, but even in its first years adopted a very adventurous and offensive style of play based on technique and short passes.
+The club was overshadowed by its city rival Hapoel Haifa, but from its early years adopted an attacking style of play based on short passing.

 In 1942, the club reached the Israel State Cup final, but was defeated 12–1 by Beitar Tel Aviv in the final.

 Maccabi Haifa remained a small, struggling club that spent most of its time shifting between Liga Leumit and the lower leagues.

 In 1962, the team defeated Maccabi Tel Aviv 5–2 in the State Cup final, and won the first title of the club.
 In 1963 it reached the final again, but lost to Hapoel Haifa 1–0 in the first Haifa derby in State Cup final.